sulxxy/sulxxy.github.io/source/_posts/Perceptron_and_MLP.md

 > $\qquad \qquad$ end for
 > **Output**: $w$

 To sum up, perceptron algorithm tries to find a hyperplane which could divide the data points exactly to 2 parts.
 However, this is a pretty ideal situation.
 In most case, the data are not separable.
 The simplest case is exclusive or($x\_1 \oplus x\_2$).
 Perceptron learning algorithm could not solve this problem.
+Concreately, the $w$ could not converge forever.
+There would be

 To do this, **Multiple Layer Perceptron(MLP)** is introduced.

 # Multiple Layer Perceptron
 Compared to perceptron, MLP has some hidden layers.
 In single layer perceptron, in every iteration, we train w, and then check feasibility and optimize w.
 After several iterations, we could got a nice $w$.
 In MLP, the basic idea is almost the same but with more complex details(this kind of methodology is called **Expection Maximum**.
 I wrote a blog about this before, see [here](http://liuzhiwei.me/EM_GMM/) for more information).
 We call this algorithm **Error BackPropagation**.